hira-edu/brainliest/docs/dev/worklog.md

 - Persisted AI explanation generations through the Drizzle repository and surfaced an admin log/API for auditing.
 - Added pagination to `/api/explanations` and updated the admin activity view to read from the shared endpoint instead of direct repository access.
+- Stood up practice session storage (Drizzle repositories + `/api/practice/sessions` routes) and rewired the practice page/actions to call the new API while keeping the sample fallback for offline use.
+- Added Vitest API coverage for `/api/explanations`, validating pagination defaults and legacy query handling.
 - Completed Radix migration of composite library (`Modal`, `Dialog`, `Dropdown`, `Tooltip`) with co-located tests/stories and demo routes.
 - Rounded out Radix composite coverage with Tabs, Accordion, Popover, and Toast (tests, stories, dedicated demo routes).
 - Added Playwright harness + end-to-end specs covering composite and feedback demo routes.